-As stated above the application was placed before Committee on 31st May 2022 where Members resolved to be Minded to Refuse the application and requested that a report be brought back with reasons for refusal relating to the dominant visual impact the proposal would have on the area and the lack of parking in close proximity to the entrance for those with disabilities.
-However, the proposed scheme has now been revised in order to overcome the concerns raised by Members.
+As stated above the revised application was placed before Committee on the 20th October 2022 where Members resolved to be 'minded to refuse' the application and requested that a report be brought back to address concerns relating to the dominant visual impact the proposal would have on the area and the lack of parking in close proximity to the entrance for those with disabilities and the use of on-street spaces for disabled parking spaces.

+The proposed scheme has now been revised in order to overcome concerns and the reasons why a refusal could not be reasonably sustained set out above.